lab-brussels-1/loruki-2/planning/development-strategy.md

 - center the text in headers and make the container show it's divs in a row
 - center the container itself

+## Footer

+> As a front-end developer i want to know when and who created the website and
+> be able to contact Loruki on social media and github to be able to ask
+> questions and see any updates

+- [ ] Have a footer on all pages with contact infos for social medias and GitHub as well info when and by who the website was created

+### Footer: HTML

+- copyright symbol in paragraph with year of creation
+- header of who created it
+- links to social media pages of Loruki
+- list of links to other pages such as features and docs

+### Footer: CSS

+- copyright and header positioned at the very bottom
+- links to other pages on one side
+- links to social media on the other side